Illinois Prairie Community Foundation: History

 In 1996, Carol Reitan, Alan Sender and Drake Zimmerman began preparing a community foundation for McLean County.
-Research on existing community foundations, talks with community leaders, and meeting the legal requirements to establish a not-for-profit 501(c)(3) organization came to fruition two years later.
-Mayors Judy Markowitz of Bloomington and Kent Karraker of Normal, and McLean County Board Chairperson Gary Riss agreed to serve as the first incorporating board.
-The Community Foundation of McLean County was officially established on November 6, 1998.
+With research on existing community foundations, talks with community leaders, and meeting the legal requirements to establish a not-for-profit 501(c)(3) organization.
+Two years later, Mayors Judy Markowitz of Bloomington and Kent Karraker of Normal and McLean County Board Chairperson Gary Riss agreed to serve as the first incorporating board.
+The Community Foundation of McLean County (CFMC) was officially established on November 6, 1998.
 Gifts of $296,900 were placed in the Peoria Area Community Foundation of Central Illinois before the end of 1998 in an account held on behalf of CFMC.
 These were Donor Advised Funds, established and donated before CFMC was in a position to receive gifts.

 By June 2003, the Community Foundation of McLean County was serving donors and making grants in Livingston and DeWitt Counties and surrounding areas.
 Permanent 501(c)(3) status had been achieved.
 Assets had grown to almost $600,000.
-The Board of Directors decided a name change was in order.
-Before action could be taken, Logan County was added to the list of locations being served and assets had grown to $800,000.
-In April, 2004, we officially became Illinois Prairie Community Foundation, Inc. Since 2004, the IPCF has grown dramatically.
-In fiscal 2007 (July 1, 2006, to June 30, 2007) the Foundation and its donors distributed $484,841 in grants.
+The board of directors decided a name change was in order.
+Logan County was added to the list of locations being served and assets had grown to $800,000.
+In April 2004, CFMC officially became Illinois Prairie Community Foundation, Inc. In fiscal 2007 (July 1, 2006, to June 30, 2007), the Foundation and its donors distributed $484,841 in grants.
 Total assets as of December 31, 2007, were $5,981,822.